lx913/Specialized-Vocabulary-of-Machine-Learning/README.md

 #### transferable adversarial examples
-a surrogate model <--> a model used to generate transferable adversarial examples
+a surrogate model <--> a model whose adversarial examples are used as transferable adversarial examples.